Loki Trading Down 2.4% This Week (LOKI)

-Loki (CURRENCY:LOKI) traded up 15.4% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on November 1st.
-During the last seven days, Loki has traded 2.4% lower against the U.S. dollar.
-Loki has a market capitalization of $29.72 million and $1,392.00 worth of Loki was traded on exchanges in the last day.
-One Loki coin can now be bought for about $0.56 or 0.00001493 BTC on major cryptocurrency exchanges.
+Loki (CURRENCY:LOKI) traded up 15.4% against the US dollar during the one day period ending at 9:00 AM ET on November 3rd.
+One Loki coin can now be purchased for about $0.56 or 0.00001493 BTC on cryptocurrency exchanges.
+Over the last seven days, Loki has traded down 2.4% against the US dollar.
+Loki has a market capitalization of $29.72 million and $1,392.00 worth of Loki was traded on exchanges in the last 24 hours.

 According to CryptoCompare, “Loki is a privacy-focused cryptocurrency built on the Monero codebase.
 Their goal is to launch a network that facilitates completely anonymous and decentralized transactions.
 Loki is a PoW cryptocurrency based on the CryptoNight heavy algorithm.
 The ERC-20 version of loki is available as Wrapped Loki “